 Spring: Apr 18, 18, 19 <<<>>> summer

 Arrival is in late Apr.
-The early date above was of one that hit a window 13 Apr 2018, recovered, and was released after photographs were taken (Elaine Bachel, personal communication).
+An earlier date is of one that hit a window 13 Apr 2018, recovered, and was released after photographs were taken (Elaine Bachel, personal communication).

 - High counts: 17 at Oak Glen WMA, Seward Co 26 May 2010, 14 at Indian Cave SP, Nemaha and Richardson Cos 12 May 2001, 14 at Oak Glen WMA 11 May 2017, and 14 there 30 May 2018.

 Summer: Like Chuck-will’s-widow, documented nesting records are few, perhaps six in all.
 Most recent are of a nest with two eggs at Ponca SP, Dixon Co 16 May 2009 (Mollhoff 2016) and a nest with an egg and a chick photographed at Indian Cave SP, Richardson Co 3 Jul 2014.

 In the Niobrara River Valley, it occurs west to extreme eastern Cherry Co, where singing males were heard 3 and 14 Jun 1982 (Brogie and Mossman 1983) and one was heard near Fort Niobrara NWR 2 Jun 2022.
 There were multiple reports from Smith Falls SP, Cherry Co 19 May-19 Jun 2015-2017.
 Westernmost report is of one calling at Berry Bridge Campground, Cherry Co, 26 May 2017, and in 2020 calling birds were at three locations along the river between Berry Falls and Smith Falls 21 Jun (Gordon Warrick, Jim Ducey, pers. comm.).
 One was heard along Highway 12 in extreme western Keya Paha Co 7 May 2002, two were in eastern Keya Paha Co 12 Jun 2014, and 1-4 were counted at each of eight stops along Ponca Creek on Highway 12 in Boyd Co 28 Jun 2012.
 A 2019 survey found good numbers in the three-county Middle Niobrara Valley Biologically Unique Landscape, with best count per survey route the nine in Keya Paha Co (Brenner and Jorgensen 2019).